garniergere/gMetapop/5-Tutorials/download-info.md

 2) in the param.complete.xml.all.tutos.zip --> the param xml files for the complete runs only.

-3) R scripts for all tutorials can be downloaded separately here.
+3) R scripts for plotting results in all tutorials can be downloaded separately <A HREF="https://github.com/gMetapop/gMetapop/tree/master/7-Plotting.R.scripts"> here</A>.

 Please refer to the User Manual Chapter 5 for a step-by-step guide of each tutorial.